Making the last mile the best mile

 As we approach the annual “shipathon" that is Christmas in many parts of the world, more companies are going to realize their need for location tech.
 Aussie delivery company Drive Yello credits location technology with helping them cope with the 30% increase in holiday season orders last year.

 And the approach to what's being dubbed 'the last yard' rather than the last mile will come front and center.
-Rather than dropping goods off to an address, they'll be taken straight to where the customer will use it — be that a refrigerator or specific spot on the manufacturing plant line.
+Rather than dropping goods off to an address, they'll be taken straight to where the customer will use it — be that a refrigerator or a specific spot on the manufacturing plant line.

 Tech is set to revolutionize food waste with apps to help supermarkets and other sellers donate their leftovers to charities while trials of automated trucks dispensing street food have been taking place in China and LA.